candycode/candycode.github.com/site/portfolio/index.md

 Multiplatform molecular visualization/analysis program.
-Started as a proof of concept to test the suitability of different libraries, it ended up being a widely used software package.
+Started as a proof of concept to test the suitability of different libraries, it ended up being a widely used software package(mainly due to the lack of alternatives).

 Checkout the
 [presentation](http://www.slideshare.net/molekel/molekel-august-2009-acs-meeting)